greg-raven/Impeachment-Chronicles/_posts/2020-06-22-johnson-and-may-ignored-claims-russia-had-likely-hold-over-trump-ex-spy-alleges.md

 Boris Johnson and Theresa May ignored claims the Kremlin had a "likely hold" over Donald Trump and may have covertly funded Brexit, the former spy Christopher Steele alleges in secret evidence given to MPs who drew up the Russia report.

-In testimony to MPs, the MI6 veteran accused the government led by May and in which Johnson was foreign secretary for two years of turning a blind eye to allegations about Trump because they were afraid of offending the US president.
+In testimony to MPs, the MI6 veteran accused the government led by May and in which Johnson was foreign secretary for two years of turning a blind eye to allegations about Trump because they were afraid of offending the U.S. president.

 Steele first presented a dossier about Trump to senior UK intelligence figures in late 2016, who he says took it seriously at first.
 But, he writes, "on reaching top political decision-makers, a blanket appeared to be thrown over it."